zhangyw0713/FunctionEnrichment/README.md

 # FunctionEnrichment
-For GO, KEGG, and MsigDB hallmark enrichment analyses
+The scripts for GO, KEGG, and MsigDB hallmark enrichment analyses.
+The specific workflow is shown in the below.